kholmes42/MLProjects/Ensemble Learning/README.md

 ## End-to-End XGBoost Walkthrough
 This end-to-end walkthrough covers multiple aspects of a data science problem, in the context of a binary classification problem using a XGBoost Classifier.

 The problem involves classifying survey respondents into roles of either 'Software Engineer' or 'Data Scientist'.
 For this problem I use a 14 item featureset.
 The features contain a mix of string and numeric datatypes, and involves some preprocessing inorder to get it into a working format.
-This includes encoding categorical reponses as well as parsing string entries and converting into numeric form.
+This includes encoding categorical reponses as well as parsing string entries and converting them into a numeric form.

 #### EDA:
 To begin, I split the data into training and testing datasets, the training dataset will subsequently be used in a cross validation (CV) approach to model training.
 First we notice a slight class imbalance, but nothing too extreme.